BLUE HORIZON 1261

 "Please give me all you can spare without putting the engines in danger.
 We have a medical crisis and need to get there as quickly as possible."

 "Jiro's gone from bad to worse with whatever sickness has a hold on him.
-None of us knows what's wrong with him, and so far our treatments have only made him sicker."
+None of us knows what's wrong with him, and so far all treatments have only made him sicker."

 "I'll give you all we've got, sir."

 "That's all I ask.
 Thanks, Patch."

 "We'll make a few adjustments and then let you know when we're ready."